Skip to main content

 Funding

 Concerning funding, a distinction must be made between communitarian sources on the one hand and national origin sources in the other.
-In order to support the establishment of a youth guarantee system, Spain uses European funds dedicated to the Youth Employment Initiative, including the traineeship and apprenticeship period training.
-Once the budgetary allocation of the YEI for Spain is determined, 50 per cent of the IEJ is managed by the Autonomous Regions, and 50 per cent by the State Administration.
-According to this distribution, funding for traineeship and apprenticeship periods in Spain is shared equally at 50 per cent between the national and the sub-national administrations.
+In order to support the establishment of a youth guarantee system, Spain uses European funds dedicated to the Youth Guarantee Plus 2021-2027 programme, including the traineeship and apprenticeship period training.

 National funding is at the expense of the General State Budget (Presupuestos Generales del Estado) for actions programmed by the State Administration, and at the expense of the Autonomous Regions for those actions developed by regional administrations.
 Some measures such as the reduction of the Social Security quota for traineeship contracts are funded at national level, thus not being possible to co-fund it via the European Social Fund.